awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

    )
    ```

-### Setting Up the Porting Targets for Amazon FreeRTOS Modules<a name="cmake-portable-modules"></a>
+### Setting Up the Porting Targets for FreeRTOS Modules<a name="cmake-portable-modules"></a>

-After you add the portable layer target for the kernel, you can add portable layer targets for other Amazon FreeRTOS modules\.
+After you add the portable layer target for the kernel, you can add portable layer targets for other FreeRTOS modules\.

 For example, to add the portable layer for the Wi\-Fi module: